-If you're as obsessed with sleep as we are, you may have heard about melatonin supplements, which are whispered to improve your sleep quality.
-But honestly, with all the sleep misinformation out there - TikTok, we're looking 'chu - we have a long list of questions.
-So we reached out to the sleep expert and founder of Nurture2SleepJulie Mallon, and asked, well, everything.
-She has the tea (with chamomile)...
+If you're as obsessed with sleep as we are, you may have heard of melatonin supplements, which are whispered to improve the quality of your sleep.
+But honestly, with all the misinformation about sleep floating around?
+TikTok, we look at 'chu? we have a long list of questions.
+So we got in touch with sleep expert and founder of Nurture2SleepJulie Mallon, and asked, well, everything.
+Does she have (chamomile) tea?

 What is Melatonin?

 Before getting into the heart of the matter, Julie explains what what melatonin really is: "Melatonin is a hormone that our brain produces in the dark.
 It guides our circadian rhythm, which is our internal 24-hour biological clock.
 Modern life results in our circadian rhythm being constantly disrupted and disturbed.
 A perfect example is continuous exposure to light; we are often overexposed to light, especially blue light at night, which can block the production of melatonin and therefore lead to many sleep disturbances and even sleep disorders.

 Julie also adds, "Research suggests that melatonin has other benefits, such as its antioxidant and anti-inflammatory properties.
 However, these effects are not fully understood.
 I get it!

 Before starting melatonin supplements, Julie notes, "I think there is a lot of confusion around melatonin.
 Melatonin is not a sedative.
 Melatonin does not induce sleep, but it is a sleep regulator or facilitator, which helps prepare the brain and body for sleep.
 This is accomplished by helping to regulate the body's biological clock and sleep-wake cycles.

 If you are looking for solid receipts, Julie confirms: "Scientific research shows that melatonin supplementation can strengthen and improve our sleep-wake cycles.